-SUMMARY: The purpose of this proposal is to provide a context for the organizing and communicating of Green-Rainbow activities including the focus of our effort and the importance of working with, (but not working for) like-minded organizations.
+The purpose of this proposal is to provide a context for the organizing and communicating of Green-Rainbow 2021 policy priorities including the focus of our effort and the importance of working with (but not working for) like-minded organizations.

 Our goals will also include